ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    Configuration
    ----------------

-   ..
-COMMENT:
    When (fcst start time): 2020-02-03 12z
-      Config information
-      MACHINE:
-      PREDEF_GRID_NAME:
-      CCPP_PHYS_SUITE:
-      FCST_LEN_HRS:
-      EXTRN_MDL_NAME_ICS:
-      EXTRN EXTRN_MDL_NAME_LBCS:
-      FV3GFS_FILE_FMT_ICS/LBCS:
    WTIME_RUN_FCST="04:00:00"
-      EXTRN_MDL_FILES_ICS:
-      EXTRN_MDL_FILES_LBCS:

    Analysis
    -----------

-   ..
-COMMENT:
-      What to compare?
-      This is an existing case from the UFS Case Studies.
+   Compare/Analyze: This is an existing case from the UFS Case Studies.
 Compare surface temperature and wind speed.
-      Things still needed:
-      We will need a new subconus domain over the southeast.
-We have nemsio IC data, which would work for the GFS_v16 physics suite.
+   Need: New subconus domain over the southeast.
+   Data: We have nemsio IC data, which would work for the GFS_v16 physics suite.
 We also have access to the HRRR and RAP ICs through a provided script.

 .. _fcst4: